Last updated

 How Login Activity Appears

-Login events appear as short one-minute entries on the user's timeline.
-They help clarify when a user started their working session, when an action required re-authentication, and whether work was performed across multiple devices or locations.
-Login events use WorkSights's green activity color for fast visual recognition.
+Login events appear as short entries on the timeline, marking when a user authenticated.
+They help clarify when a working session started, when an action required re-authentication, and whether work happened across multiple devices or locations.

 Troubleshooting